pviscone/TrackG4/README.md

 ## Tracking
 The tracking algorithm is a simple toy model that consist in a simple linear fit on the hits in the XZ and YZ projection.
-Some tracks are not well fitted due to the presence of hits of delta rays. \n A simple filter to remove some of this tracks consists in remove all the fits with parameters that force the linear function to be outside the world box.
+Some tracks are not well fitted due to the presence of hits of delta rays.
+A simple filter to remove some of this tracks consists in remove all the fits with parameters that force the linear function to be outside the world box.